 Currently we ask parents to drop their children off at the main entrance to the building where they will be collected by a member of staff.
 Staff members must wear face masks and visors during this time.

 Prospective parents are welcome to come and visit the setting but an appointment must be made by phoning or emailing the nursery.
 These visits take place once nursery children have gone home.
-We ask that prospective parents visit without their children if possible.

 What can I be doing with my child if they have to stay home and self isolate?